-Since PalmettoPride was created, nearly 90 million pounds of litter has been removed from South Carolina’s roadways and communities.
+Since 2006, PalmettoPride has assisted 764,923 volunteers in removing over 90 million pounds of litter from South Carolina communities and roadways.
+South Carolina’s roadways and communities.
 That would never have been possible without such a solid network of volunteers.
 Whether a volunteer joins a cleanup event with 500 people or they pick up trash around their neighborhood alone, they have moved us further toward a litter-free SC.

 One of PalmettoPride’s primary goals is to make it as easy as possible for South Carolinians to volunteer their time for litter cleanups.
 Whether you have participated in cleanups every weekend for a decade or this is your first time, it is still important to go over the basics before getting out there.
 Follow this guide to make the next cleanup as safe, successful, seamless as possible.